BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/ReadCtfData.md

 ## Description ##

 This **Filter** will read a single .ctf file into a new **Data Container** with a corresponding **Image Geometry**, allowing the immediate use of **Filters** on the data instead of having to generate the intermediate .h5ebsd file.
 A **Cell Attribute Matrix** and **Ensemble Attribute Matrix** will also be created to hold the imported EBSD information.
 Currently, the user has no control over the names of the created **Attribute Arrays**.
-The user should be aware that simply reading the file then performing operations that are dependent on the proper crystallographic and sample reference frame will be undefined or simply **wrong**.
+The user should be aware that simply reading the file then performing operations that are dependent on the proper crystallographic and sample reference frame will be **undefined, inaccurate and/or wrong**.
 In order to bring the [crystal reference frame](@ref rotateeulerrefframe) and [sample reference frame](@ref rotatesamplerefframe) into coincidence, rotations will need to be applied to the data.
 An excellant reference for this is the following PDF file:
 [http://pajarito.materials.cmu.edu/rollett/27750/L17-EBSD-analysis-31Mar16.pdf](http://pajarito.materials.cmu.edu/rollett/27750/L17-EBSD-analysis-31Mar16.pdf)

 ### Default HKL Transformations ###